FlorianLeprevost/SART_PCBS/README.md

 ```

 ### 1.2.3) Experiment and Probes
-I made a "main" function with the instructions, that present the experiment, depending of the parameters of the begining of the script.
+I made a "main" function with the instructions, that present the experiment, depending of the parameters of the beginning of the script.
+I also put the aforementionned expyriment for loop in a function to be able to call it several times
 ```python
 nb_block_r = 1
 nb_el_block_r = 270